 • An explanation, in as much detail as possible, of the wrongdoing that you want to report.

 We promise not to reveal your name to anyone unless you yourself give us permission.
 No one will know that it is you who are the whistle blower!
 You can, of course, report wrongdoings anonymously, without giving your name.
 However, this might make it harder for us to help you.

 Don’t be afraid to speak up!
 We promise to take your matter seriously.
 Please note that the WCP whistle blower function only addresses child rights violations that happen in connection to the WCP program.
 If you need to report other child rights violations, talk to an adult you can trust and/or contact the police or social services or, if one exists, a local helpline or emergency service.

-The personal information we ask for, is used primarily to be able to handle your donation, to give you the correct assistance and service and be able to tell you about the results we have achieved, learn more about how we handle personal information in the Integrity Policy.
+The personal information we ask for, is used primarily to be able to give you the correct assistance.
+Learn more about how we handle personal information in the Integrity Policy.
 Your personal information may also be used for the marketing of the WCP, and for finding new ways of communicating and interacting with you and others who want to support our work for vulnerable children.
 We never share your personal information with an outside party, except for those we have close cooperation with or are obliged to report to.